moosylog/exchange_collectors/README.md

 - Scroll down and copy one of the .gs files into your [Google Apps Script ide](https://script.google.com/intro)

-- Disable the V8 runtime if you have any issues with this code !!!

 - Pop-in your API keys and select run from the menu.

 - The result can be viewed from the Apps Script built-in Logger

+- Disable the V8 runtime if you have any issues with this code !!!

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.

 To explore these lovely APIs from Google Sheets you can use our [ReX Tools](https://sites.google.com/view/moosyresearch).
 ReX Explorer is a Sheet and Script that allows you to see the request and the response data. **ReX Explorer** is great for **educational purposes**; the script log will show details on complete HTTP/REST request and response.
-To view the log from Google Sheets select: Tools, Script Editor, View, Logs. **ReX Builder** is tool for you to create your own cryptosheet.
+To view the log from Google Sheets select: Tools, Script Editor, View, Logs. **ReX Builder** is tool for you to **create your own cryptosheet**.

 Enjoy,